Important Pitfalls to Consider When Selling a Practice - updated September 13, 2021

 This can be a great transition because the associate is intimately familiar with the daily procedures and office culture, and most likely has a strong relationship with current patients.

-Suppose you believe selling to an associate to be the best choice.
+Suppose you believe selling to an associate is the best choice.
 In that case, you should gauge their interest and have a fundamental understanding of their professional goals before making an outright offer.

-Rushed transactions of this magnitude will have severe implications for all of the relationships in your practice, so ensure your associate is on the same page.
+Rushed transactions of this magnitude will have severe implications for all of the relationships in your practice, so ensure you and your associate are on the same page.

 Partners who have invested in your practice will have a similar relationship as your associates.
 However, since they may not be practicing veterinarians, they may or may not want a larger ownership stake in the practice.

 If they do, it would be wise to work with them to identify a lead vet for the practice once you sell.